 - The Crossroads and Silverbell District Park River Walk along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings bats emerge in vast numbers near the Ina Road Bridge.

 - The Tortolita Mountains and Tortolita Preserve offer opportunities to see hawks, eagles, and many other species.

 - The irrigated farm fields in upper Marana (west of the I-10 between Tangerine and Marana Road exits) are especially of interest for locating raptor species.

 El Rio Preserve

 While you’re out and about, don’t miss the newest riparian bird-watching spot just off Interstate 10, toward the Tucson Mountains (west) from the Twin Peaks Road exit.

 El Rio Preserve is a 104-acre riparian area owned by the Town of Marana.
 It’s located on the west side of the Santa Cruz River and it is one of the top birding spots in the Tucson area, with an ebird list of 227 species recorded.
 El Rio Preserve is also accessible by bike or foot via The Loop Shared-Use Path.

 For more information click here.

-A few highlights recently observed at El Rio Preserve include a Barn owl, Snowy egrets, Black-necked stilts, Bell’s vireo, Great blue herons, Neotropic cormorants, Killdeer, Yellow warblers, Bell’s vireos, Yellow-breasted chats, Abert’s towhees, Lark sparrows, Mallards, Anna’s and Costa’s hummingbirds, Northern rough-winged swallows, Cliff swallows, Curve-billed thrashers, Cassin’s kingbirds, White-winged doves and a Cooper’s hawk.
+A few highlights recently observed at El Rio Preserve include the following: a Barn owl, Snowy egrets, Black-necked stilts, Bell’s vireo, Great blue herons, Neotropic cormorants, Killdeer, Yellow warblers, Bell’s vireos, Yellow-breasted chats, Abert’s towhees, Lark sparrows, Mallards, Anna’s and Costa’s hummingbirds, Northern rough-winged swallows, Cliff swallows, Curve-billed thrashers, Cassin’s kingbirds, White-winged doves and a Cooper’s hawk.